Dig deeper into IT’s environmental impact and explore these 6 ways organizations can cut waste and create greener digital workplaces

 Why IT Needs to be Part of Corporate Sustainability

-A 2021 report from the Association for Computing Machinery found that the information and communication technology industry is responsible for 1.8 to 3.9% of all greenhouse gas emissions, and 3% of the total global energy supply is consumed by data centers alone each year.
+A 2021 report from the Association for Computing Machinery and communication technology industry is responsible for 1.8 to 3.9% of all greenhouse gas emissions, and 3% of the total global energy supply is consumed by data centers alone each year.
 These small but significant numbers are also bound to grow if left unchecked — the amount of the global energy supply used by data centers, for example, doubled in 10 years, according to the report.

 The IT industry’s substantial greenhouse gas emissions are reason enough to seek opportunities to be more sustainable.
 They’re not the only reasons, though.
 Another concern is electronic waste, which is projected to grow to nearly 75 million metric tons globally by 2030, according to a 2020 United Nations Global E-Waste Monitor report.